paitiewfrance/paitiewfrance.github.io/tour-provence/wonder-and-lavender-provence.md

 Dinner and night in Manosque.

-### Day 10:  Saint-Maximin-la-Sainte-Baume basilica - The Thoronet Abbey - Bagerme
+### Day 10:  Saint-Maximin-la-Sainte-Baume basilica - The Thoronet Abbey - Bargeme

 After breakfast, we will drive to south to Saint-Maximin to visit the magnificent basilic Sainte-Marie-Madeleine.
 Founded in the 13th century, it's crypt contains the holy relics of Marie-Madeleine.
 With 73 meters long and 43 meters wide, it is the largest Gothic style monument in Provence.